-While the morning and afternoon were filled by physics lectures, during lunch break we had plenty of time to stroll through the madrasa, enjoying vistas from one of the minarets, admiring the beautiful ornaments — and passing by an innumerable amount of tourist shops on the go.
+While the morning and afternoon were filled with physics lectures, during lunch break, we had plenty of time to stroll through the madrasa, enjoying vistas from one of the minarets, admiring the beautiful ornaments — and passing by an innumerable amount of tourist shops on the go.

-The impression of these shops grew familiar, until I reached the Dil-Suzani Botique.
-The shop is run by Dilshod, whom I heard even at some distance talking to his clients in decent English, seamlessly switching to French and then greeting me in German, once I had entered his shop and he had asked where I was from.
+The impression of these shops grew familiar until I reached the Dil-Suzani Boutique.
+The shop was run by Dilshod, whom I heard even at some distance talking to his clients in decent English, seamlessly switching to French and then greeting me in German, once I had entered his shop and he had asked where I was from.
 This shop was truly different and unique on its own!

-For more than ten years, Dilshod has been running the shop and by now the Dil-Suzani Boutique is well known for its high quality embroideries.
+For more than ten years, Dilshod has been running the shop, and by now, the Dil-Suzani Boutique is well known for its high-quality embroideries.
 Someone passing by may have just thought he is selling some sort of funny carpets.
-But after talking to him she would have learned that these were traditional Uzbek suzani and would share his passion for all the intricate little details and hidden meanings of their patterns.
-And eventually pay a decent price to keep a suzani as her very special gift from Uzbekistan.
+But after talking to him, she would have learned that these were traditional Uzbek suzani and would share his passion for all the intricate little details and hidden meanings of their patterns.
+And eventually, pay a reasonable price to keep a suzani as her very special gift from Uzbekistan.

-For the average tourist shop that sells the usual tourist stuff which it got from the same supplier, competition among the shops levels out any competitive advantages and thus differences in price.
-The price quotes were still about ten times higher than what the locals would pay, but with some finesse you could negotiate a reasonable price.
+For the average tourist shop that sells the usual tourist stuff, it received from the same supplier, competition among the shops levels out any competitive advantages and thus price differences.
+The price quotes were still about ten times higher than what the locals would pay, but with some finesse, you could negotiate a reasonable price.
 And then there were no substantial differences in pricing among different shops.
-(Prices are generally low, as compared to Germany, but you just don’t go to these shops or the bazaar without bargaining.
+(Prices are generally low, compared to Germany, but you just don’t go to these shops or the bazaar without bargaining.
 That’s part of the game.)

 Your shop will only receive special attention if your value proposition is significantly different from the shops surrounding you.
 And that is what needs to be addressed by your skill level and your strategy for customer targeting.